immcantation/shazam/docs/topics/distToNearest.md

 assignments is used to group all sequences with any overlapping gene calls.

+VJthenLen
+:   a Boolean value specifying whether to perform partitioning as a 2-stage process.
+If `TRUE`, partitions are made first based on V and J annotations, and then further split based on junction lengths corresponding to `sequenceColumn`.
+If `FALSE`, perform partition as a 1-stage process during which V annotation, J annotation, and junction length are used to create partitions simultaneously.
+Defaults to `TRUE`.

 nproc
 :   number of cores to distribute the function over.